 - 1 Tbs of chopped parsley

-- pinch of freshly grated nutmeg (about 1/4 tsp)
+- pinch of freshly grated nutmeg about 1/4 tsp

 - zest of a 1/4 of a lemon

-- juice of a 1/4 of a lemon (or a big squeeze)
+- juice of a 1/4 of a lemon or a big squeeze

-- 120gms of feta cheese
+- 120 gms of feta cheese

 - salt and black pepper

-- olive oil for brushing (you need quite a bit)
+- olive oil for brushing you need quite a bit

 - While this is happening, heat a large pot with a few cups of water in the bottom.
 When the water is boiling, add the spinach and cook until it is wilted (about 3 minutes) and then drain in a colander and set aside.

 - Have a dampened tea towel ready which you will wrap the remaining phyllo in to prevent it from drying out and becoming brittle.

-- Separate the 3 sheets and brush one all over with olive oil.
-Immediately place the second sheet on top of the first.
+- Separate the 3 sheets and brush one all over with olive oil (or melted butter) and immediately place the second sheet on top of the first.
 Repeat.
 Brush the third sheet with olive oil too.

-Place the triangle pies on the baking sheet, brush the tops with olive oil and bake for 25 – 30 minutes until golden brown.
+- Place the triangle pies on the baking sheet, brush the tops with olive oil and bake for 25 – 30 minutes until golden brown.